jmassaims/sbe_ctd_proc/docs/overview.md

 ## Status

-The status of a CTDfile goes from `pending` to `processing` to `processed` to `done`.
+The status of a CTDfile goes from `pending` to `processing` to `done`.
 This is determined by scanning the corresponding directories.
-Files in both the processing and done directories is ambiguous and the app warns about this situation.
+The base name of the hex file (file name without extension) is used for processing/done directory names and is the primary way CTD files are identified in code.
+Files that are both in processing and done directories is ambiguous and the app warns about this situation.
+For more information, see [Process Flow](./process_flow.md).

 ## Config Service